-The top ranking (to a maximum of three) Proponents may be asked to attend an interview with the evaluation team.
+The top ranking (to a maximum of three) Proponents may be asked to attend an interview with the evaluation team at a Commission location nearest to the Proponent.
+The Proponent's team leader is to attend in person.
 During the interview, the evaluation committee may clarify and/or verify statements made in the written Response.

 Interview Criteria

 Understanding of the requirements.
 40%

 Understanding of the Commission's environment.
-20%

 Approach to meeting the requirements.
 20%

 Suitability of the Lead Resource (including ability to handle situations and to communicate effectively, and to assign appropriate resources).
-20%